 We would recommend that you go for a policy that covers at least the following:

-- Medical cover of at least £2 million – this might sound like a lot, but when you consider that an over night in a US hospital alone costs almost $4,287 (we love you, NHS!) you'll understand that this sort of coverage is pretty crucial
+- Medical cover of at least £2 million – This might sound like a lot, but when you consider that an overnight stay in a US hospital costs almost $4,287 (we love you, NHS!), you'll understand that this sort of coverage is pretty crucial

-- £250 in case of loss of cash – it's hard to find a policy that will dish out much more than this amount when it comes to loss of cash, essentially because carrying large wads of cash around with you isn't very smart, is it?
-Therefore, the trick is not to carry around much hard cash whenever possible.
-Bet you weren't expecting that one!
+- £250 in case of loss of cash – It's hard to find a policy that will dish out much more than this amount when it comes to loss of cash, essentially because carrying large wads of cash around with you isn't very smart.
 Grab yourself a decent credit card or debit card that doesn't impose charges on international withdrawals, so you can dip in as many times as you need to.